teochewthunder/nike-meme-generator/README.md

 *Note*
 This does not work in Safari's earlier versions.
 While the upload performs just fine. the image is not rendered in grayscale.

+## Fix
+Added a div with a translucent black background to increase contrast.